A Kingsville STAYcation

 The building itself is also steeped in local history and the owners are happy to tell you all about it – the building is over 100 years old and was once a bank.
 They have embraced the history by showcasing the original flooring and even turning the massive bank vault into their walk in fridge!
 If you’re looking to quench your thirst this summer – any (or all!) of these spots are a great place to start.

-Kingsville is also home to lots of unique shopping experiences such as NOMAD for Home, Towne Emporium, and the Urban Art Market.
+Kingsville is also home to lots of unique shopping experiences such as Towne Emporium and the The Local Maker.
 Towne Emporium carries a variety of high-quality garments for both men and women and the staff are happy to help you find just the right outfit.

-The Urban Art Market showcases artwork made by a variety of local artisans.
+The Local Maker showcases artwork made by a variety of local artisans.
 They carry everything from beautiful jewelry to hand-drawn cards to Windsor themed clothing and apparel.
 These boutique style retailers give you the feeling of a large city shopping experience right in the heart of this small town.

 Lakeside Park has beautiful waterfront views and lots of room to sit and have a picnic or walk around and explore.

 Kingsville also hosts an Open Streets event every Friday, Saturday, and Sunday for the summer where a portion of Main St. is blocked off to vehicular traffic so that people can walk around freely and restaurants, bars, and retailers have an opportunity to expand onto the street for even more socially distanced dining & shopping.